 Best Wine Books for Experts

 The Oxford Companion to Wine is the definitive guide to wine and has the accreditation to prove it.
 Since first being released in 1994, the book has received every major wine book award, including the James Beard award for this newest edition.
 It has more than 180 contributors with backgrounds ranging from renowned academics to famous wine writers and wine specialists.
 There is no better-researched wine book available and all wine professionals and experts should have this book on their shelves.
 The in-depth analysis of grape cultivation to the fermentation process can answer any question you have.
-It can even explain why there's sugar in wine.
+It can even explain why there's sugar in wine or tackle what may set off wine allergies.

 If there are 34 editions published, you know the book is good.
 For the past three decades, James Beard Lifetime Achievement Award winner Kevin Zraly has unraveled the mysteries of wine for his readers.
 Windows on the World distills all of his knowledge into entertaining and informational stories that can make anyone feel like an expert.
 If you want to know the wine alcohol content of your favorite variety, look no further.
+By the end of this book you'll be aching to pick up the best wine decanter to use with all the new varietals you discovered.
 His analysis is second-to-none, and he even quizzes the reader throughout the book.
 This is one of the most-loved and most important wine books for all self-proclaimed wine experts.

 This new edition of a perennial classic is 800 pages filled with deep, robust explanations for all manners of wine-related questions.
 The book includes everything from tasting charts to lists of unusual wines to a 500-million-year history of wine.
 If you want to know if you can freeze wine and the effect it has on the wine, this book will have the answer.
 The New Sotheby's Wine Encyclopedia is one of the most comprehensive and up-to-date wine books in the world.
 No wine shelf is complete without this landmark book.